VdaK1NG/SpANOVA-App/README.md

     - the INLA approximation strategy,
     - the INLA integration strategy,
     - and the modes for the hyperparameters.

-[^4]: However, although these pc-prior distributions have a simple interpretation, their shape is still a potential design problem, since we might like to have some areas with homogeneous probability density.
-That is, it's clear the conceptual significance of pc-prior distributions, regardless that the pc-prior hyperparameters do not describe the function's shape but its tail density probabilities.
-For further details see [Simpson et al. (2017)](https://projecteuclid.org/journals/statistical-science/volume-32/issue-1/Penalising-Model-Component-Complexity--A-Principled-Practical-Approach-to/10.1214/16-STS576.full) and [Fuglstad et al. (2017)](https://arxiv.org/abs/1503.00256).

 Once the fit starts a pop-up message will apear, as well as when the fitting process is finished, showing the time it has taken.
 Afterwards, we will get some output results: predictive maps of the response variable and spatial effect over the study region, parameter and hyperparameters density plots, summary tables of its characteristic values and the DIC and CPO of the fit.